-The Purchase Warrants are exercisable beginning on the date of original issuance and at any time up to the date that is five years after their original issuance.
+The Purchase Warrants are exercisable beginning on the date of original issuance and at any time up to the date that is five years after their original issuance (or July 17, 2024).
 The Purchase Warrants will be exercisable, at the option of each holder, in whole or in part by delivering to us a duly executed exercise notice and, at any time a registration statement registering the issuance of the shares of Common Stock underlying the Purchase Warrants under the Securities Act of 1933, as amended (the "Securities Act") is effective and available for the issuance of such shares, or an exemption from registration under the Securities Act is available for the issuance of such shares, by payment in full in immediately available funds for the number of shares of Common Stock purchased upon such exercise.
-If a registration statement registering the issuance of the shares of Common Stock underlying the Purchase Warrants under the Securities Act is not effective or available and an exemption from registration under the Securities Act is not effective or available for the issuance of such shares, the holder may, in its sole discretion, elect to exercise the Purchase Warrant through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the Purchase Warrant in addition, the Purchase Warrant may be exercised on a cashless basis beginning 30 days from the pricing of the Purchase Warrant ("Cashless Date") if the VWAP (as defined in the Purchase Warrant) or after the Cashless exercise shall equal the number of shares of Common Stock issuable in such cashless exercise shall equal the number of shares of Common Stock issuable in such cashless exercise shall equal the number of shares of Common Stock will be issuance at a start the securities Act is not after the Cashless Date fails to exceed the exercise price in effect on such date (as may be subject to adjustment).
-The number of shares of Common Stock issuable in such cashless exerc
+If a registration statement registering the issuance of the shares of Common Stock underlying the Purchase Warrants under the Securities Act is not effective or available and an exemption from registration under the Securities Act is not available for the issuance of such shares, the holder may, in its sole discretion, elect to exercise the Purchase Warrant through a cashless exercise, in which case the holder would receive upon such exercise the net number of shares of Common Stock determined according to the formula set forth in the Purchase Warrant.
+In addition, the Purchase Warrant may be exercised on a cashless basis beginning 30 days from the pricing of the Purchase Warrant ("Cashless Date") if the VWAP (as defined in the Purchase Warrant) of the Common Stock on any Trading Day (as defined in the Purchase Warrant) on or after the Cashless Date fails to exceed the exercise price in effect on such date (as may be subject to adjustment).
+The number of shares of Common Stock issuable in such exercise were by means of a cash exercise.
+No fractional shares of Common Stock will be issuable upon exercise of the Purchase Warrant in accordance with it terms if such exercise were by means of a cash exercise.
+No fractional